Skip to main content

 Xvfb

 When running on Linux, Cypress needs an X11 server; otherwise it spawns its own X11 server during the test run.
 When running several Cypress instances in parallel, the spawning of multiple X11 servers at once can cause problems for some of them.
-In this case, you can separately start a single X11 server and pass the server's address to each Cypress instance using DISPLAY variable.
+In this case, you can separately start a single X11 server and pass the server's address to each Cypress instance using the DISPLAY variable.

 First, spawn the X11 server in the background at some port, for example :99.
 If you have installed xvfb on Linux or if you are using one of our Docker images from cypress-docker-images, the tools below should be available.